 To settle the doubts of those filing for bankruptcy, researchers conducted a study several years ago.
 The research team featured doctors, bankruptcy attorneys, and sociologists hoping to gain insight into debtors’ financial situations.
 After interviewing 910 people who had filed for bankruptcy since the Affordable Care Act’s implementation, the team reached fascinating conclusions.
 They found that 68% of the people interviewed cited medical bills as one reason they filed for bankruptcy.
 As a point of reference, the number before the ACA was almost 66%.

 If you’re dealing with financial strife and contemplating bankruptcy, you may be wondering what will happen to your medical bills.
 Hopefully, your financial problems aren’t the consequence of ignoring ACA law.
-If you did disregard ACA law and incurred debt, you should research how the courts will treat your medical debt when you file for Chapter 7 or 13 bankruptcy to avoid any surprises.
+If you did disregard ACA law and incurred debt, you should research how the courts will treat your medical debt when you file for chapter 7 or chapter 13 bankruptcy to avoid any surprises.

 The differences between Chapter 7 or 13 bankruptcy